bixb922/crank-organ/doc-software/README.md

 Press the "Update files" button on the index page, and the File Manager will show up.

-You can navigate to all folders, and view text, midi and image files.
+You can navigate to all folders, and view text, MIDI and image files.

 ![File manager screenshot](file_manager.png)